 Reading opens up so many doors of opportunity.
 It opens up doors of imagination, knowledge and discussion.
 Sometimes, though, it can be difficult to find something that’s both kid-friendly and enjoyable for the entire family, no matter how determined you are to make reading out loud together a priority in your home.
 Here are five fun read aloud books children and the whole family can enjoy reading together.
 Reading as a family is fun, whether it is a chapter after dinner or before bed.
 Reading together is also a great way to get the juices flowing for your family storytelling nights.
-Reading together is quality family bonding time as well great for expanding vocabulary and helping children learn to love reading.
+Furthermore, reading out loud is great for expanding vocabulary and helping children learn to love reading.
+Reading together is also quality family bonding time

 Inspire A Love Of Reading With These Read Aloud Books Children & Adults Can Enjoy Together

 Here are 5 read aloud books children will love.
 I have included my amazon affiliate link at the end of the post for your convenience.

 This Lord of the Rings series classic has been a favorite among adults and young readers for years.
 It has just enough fantasy to appeal to the upper-elementary audience, and just enough depth to appeal to the accomplished 40-year-old father.
 With options like this on the table, there’s no need to keep flipping through picture books with your 6-year-old.
 Give yourself a treat and help them learn to read the bigger, better books earlier!
 You could even whip up a few LOTR snacks to eat while you read.

 The Chronicles of Narnia by C.S.
 Lewis

 Growing up in a conservative Christian household, one of the biggest struggles in finding a good read was that I wanted a story with a lot of magic.
 If that sounds like you, than the good news is that C.S.
 Lewis provides a faith-based magic story throughout an entire series of books.
 Everyone can be happy now.